cihanbasoglu/amplitude_playtime/README.md

 # amplitude_playtime
-This query calculates "playtime per user" from unnested events of Amplitude export.
+This query calculates "daily playtime per user" from unnested events of Amplitude export.